Devonshire Community Public School

-Devonshire Community Public School is an elementary school in Ottawa, Ontario, Canada; in the Ottawa-Carleton District School Board (OCDSB).
+Devonshire Community Public School is an elementary school in Ottawa, Ontario, Canada.
+It is part of the Ottawa-Carleton District School Board (OCDSB).
 Located at 100 Breezehill Avenue North, the school provides single-track Early French Immersion (EFI) programming for the surrounding Hintonburg, Mechanicsville, Centretown, Lebreton Flats and Civic Hospital neighbourhoods.
-Their mission is to provide each child with the opportunity to achieve his or her potential and become fluent in a second language.
+Their mission is to provide each child with the opportunity to achieve their potential and become fluent in a second language.